 I no longer suffer with IBS or Candida, but I still use coconut oil.

 I have also put some in a pot in my bedroom and use it as a natural hand and foot cream with no additives.

 Maybe I’ll adopt some more uses for it over time.
 If you want more inspiration, there is a very detailed article on the Dr Axe website of 77 uses of coconut oil.

 New habits to help your IBS: Where to start

 1) Decide on what will be the new habits to help your IBS

 Why don’t you try coconut oil?
 Or something else, like essential oils to help with bloating?
 Stretching?
 Maybe fearless focusing?
 Or deep breathing to help reduce stress triggers?
 Maybe reducing coffee intake?
 Choose one thing, and see where it takes you.

 You could add or change something small at the beginning of each month, and try to do it every day for a full 30 days.
 This gives you time to make it automatic, and see if it is effective.

-3) Start with just one small positive change that won’t be impossible to achieve
+3) Start with just ONE small positive change that is actually doable

 Small successes will help build your confidence to tackle more difficult new habits later on.